Other Names for this Disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 female reproductive system, causing the vagina and uterus to be underdeveloped or absent.
 External genitalia and breast development is normal, and ovaries are usually present and functional.
 Other features may include kidney and/or skeletal abnormalities, hearing loss, and/or heart defects.
+There are 2 types of MRKH which are distinguished based on whether additional features are present.
+In Type I, there is only absence of part of the vagina.
+In type II, abnormalities of the spine, heart, kidneys, and/or ears are also present.
 The exact cause of MRKH syndrome is unknown but it is thought to result from a combination of genetic and environmental factors.
 Most cases occur randomly, but some cases run in families.
 Some familial cases appear to be inherited in an autosomal dominant manner.
 Although women with MRKH syndrome usually are unable to carry a pregnancy, they may be able to have children with assisted reproduction.Mayer-Rokitansky-Küster-Hauser (MRKH) syndrome is a disorder that mainly affects the

 Last updated: 4/15/2015